pingswept/me30-website/content/notes/microcontrollers.md

 In your project kit, you have an [Arduino MKR 1010 Wifi](/notes/arduino-mkr-wifi-1010-hardware/) which is like the Uno, but more faster, smaller, and with wifi.

-### Has an operating system
+### Category 2: has an operating system

 The Raspberry Pi is even more widespread than the Arduino, but it's more of a small computer than just a microcontroller.
 When you power up a Raspberry Pi, it also runs a bootloader, but that bootloader loads an operating system, usually Linux, from a microSD card on the Pi.
+The operating system does all sorts of stuff for you: gives you a filesystem, sets up network connections, allows the CPU to switch back and forth so lots of different programs can run at the same time.
+The Pi also comes preloaded with a ton of software.